loomio/loomio-coop-handbook/src/README.md

 The handbook was [discussed on Hacker News](https://news.ycombinator.com/item?id=12348909).
 The comment thread is a good source of further FAQ style information.

-You can find the code [on Github](https://github.com/loomio/loomio-coop-handbook), and download the handbook in different formats [from Gitbook](https://www.gitbook.com/book/loomio/loomio-cooperative-handbook/details).
+You can find the code [on Github](https://github.com/loomio/loomio-coop-handbook).

 <img src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" class="img-right" alt="Creative Commons License" />